VMware Requirements

 Verify Group Membership: Being a Local Admin or Domain Admin may not automatically include membership in the Remote Management Users, Performance Monitor Users, or Performance Log Users groups.
 Verify that your Windows VM Access account is a member of all required groups before running DMC discovery.

 UAC Filtering Note: Sometimes, even after adding the account to the right groups, it may not return the needed data because of UAC filtering.
 To fix this, give the user account the right permissions on the CIMV2 namespace and its sub-namespaces on the target server.
-For infomation how to troubleshoot UAC filtering please see here
+For information on how to troubleshoot UAC filtering, see Remediating Access Issues.

 Usernames can be entered in either user/domain or user@domain.com format for Windows VMs; both styles are supported.